edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

         + br
         + input - types - email, text, phone etc
         + textarea
-        + address attributes - alt for example, width
+        + talk about attributes for elements

-* Show [this html file](1.2-exercises/1.2.6-in-class-exercise.html) on the projector.
-It is what the students must code out in the next exercise.
+                + alt
+                + class
+                + id
+                + value
+                + for

 ### 6. Student Do (20 minutes)
+* *Show [this html file](1.2-exercises/1.2.6-in-class-exercise.html) on the projector.
+It is what the students must code out in the next exercise.*

 * Make a new file called `student-bio.html` using terminal
 * Stage, commit, and push to github
 * Inside your `student-bio.html` file do the following: